Centenary Pool Complex: Heritage listing

 Centenary Pool Complex was listed on the Queensland Heritage Register on 5 November 1996 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Centenary Pool complex is historically significant as the Brisbane City Council's principal contribution to the Brisbane and Queensland 1959 centenary celebrations.
 Its construction also reflects the enormous popularity of competitive swimming in Australia following the successful 1956 Melbourne Olympic Games.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It demonstrates the details, materials, and construction methods of a sculptural variant of Post-War International style.
 Nationally, Centenary Pool is a significant example of a 1950s Olympic-standard pool and diving pool complex, and can be ranked in importance with the Melbourne and Canberra Olympic pools.

 The place is important because of its aesthetic significance.

 It is sophisticated in its design conception, and inventive in its sculptural and decorative detailing.
 The original plantings complement the buildings.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 It is sophisticated in its design conception, and inventive in its sculptural and decorative detailing.
 The original plantings complement the buildings.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Its social significance lies in its contribution to the development of competitive swimming in Brisbane, having been the city's principal aquatic sports centre from 1959 to 1980.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The complex is important as one of the major civic works designed by prominent Queensland architect James Birrell.

 2032 Olympic Swimming Venue

-The Centenary Pool Complex will receive an upgrade in the lead up to the 2032 Brisbane Olympics.
+The Centenary Pool Complex will receive an upgrade in the lead up to the 2032 Summer Olympics.

 The upgrades will include three new pools, two of them indoors (50m and 65m in length) which will be used for various aquatic sports.
-Other additions include an indoor dive tower, a new outdoor pool, a 27m outdoor tower for diving and high diving, as well as seating holding 8,800 attendees, capable of 25,000 during the games.
+Other additions include an indoor dive tower, a new outdoor pool, a 27m outdoor tower for diving and high diving, as well as seating holding 8,800 attendees, capable of 25,000 during the Games.

 The upgrades were announced as part of the 2032 Delivery Plan announced on 25 March 2025 by the Crisafulli government.
-The plan also includes venues such as a 63,000-seat stadium at Victoria Park and upgraded RNA Showgrounds capable of hosting 20,000 seated spectators.
+The plan also includes venues such as a 63,000-seat stadium at Victoria Park and upgraded Brisbane Showgrounds capable of hosting 20,000 seated spectators.

+On 23 July 2026, the Games Independent Infrastructure and Coordination Authority (GIICA) revealed design concepts for the new National Aquatic Centre, and announced the architects for the venue; Arkhefield, ARM Architecture and NH Architecture.